Terra-Flux/PolyRL/REPRODUCE.md

 Assume at least **two H100x8 instances**:
 - Machine A: trainer.
 - Machine B: emulates four rollout engines on preemptible instances.
-- Network: 200+ Gbps egress host network on Machine A. This is common for Cloud providers like AWS and GCP.
+- Network: 200+ Gbps host network.
+This is common for Cloud providers like AWS and GCP.

 ### Environment Setup